Duluth Eskimos: Later years

 Due to various transactions, the Kelleys/Eskimos have a tenuous link to the modern NFL.
-Edwin Simandl, a promoter in Orange, New Jersey; bought the defunct franchise on July 27, 1929 for the 1929 season and used it to promote his decades-old Orange Tornadoes to the major leagues.
-The NFL, however, did not consider the Tornadoes to be the successors of the Eskimos.
+Edwin Simandl, a promoter in Orange, New Jersey; bought the defunct franchise on July 27, 1929, for the 1929 season and used it to promote his decades-old Orange Tornadoes to the major leagues.
+Since the franchise had been dormant for a year, the NFL did not consider the Tornadoes to be the successors of the Eskimos.
 The Tornadoes moved to Newark for the 1930 season before going back to the minors.
-When Simandl handed the franchise rights back to the league, it was understood that the first new expansion team of the 1931 season would receive the Tornadoes' old franchise.
-Because of the Great Depression, no buyer was found, and the league ended up putting the franchise on the field as the Cleveland Indians under collective ownership.
+When Simandl handed his NFL franchise rights back to the league, it was understood that the first new expansion team of the 1931 season would receive the Tornadoes' old franchise.
+Because of the Great Depression, no buyer was found, and the franchise played as the league-operated Cleveland Indians for the 1931 season.

-In 1932, a Boston group received the next expansion franchise; strong circumstantial evidence indicates that it was awarded the assets of the failed Tornadoes/Indians organization.
+In 1932, a Boston group headed by George Preston Marshall received the next expansion franchise; strong circumstantial evidence indicates that it was awarded the assets of the failed Tornadoes organization.
+For instance, in 1974, Haugsrud wrote Halas and recalled that the Eskimos were relaunched in New Jersey as the Tornadoes, and that franchise was ultimately sold to Marshall's group.
 This group used it to start the Boston Braves.
 In 1933, the team was renamed the Redskins, and in 1937 it moved to Washington, D.C. where it still plays as the Washington Commanders.
-However, due to the two-year period of dormancy, the Washington Commanders and the NFL consider the Boston/Washington franchise as a separate organization dating to 1932, and not as a continuation of the Tornadoes nor the Eskimos/Kelleys.
+However, due to the two-year period of dormancy, the Commanders and the NFL consider the Boston/Washington franchise as a separate organization dating to 1932, and not as a continuation of the Tornadoes nor the Eskimos/Kelleys.

 A second, unrelated, Duluth football team carried the "Eskimos" name, and played at the Northwest Football League in 1936.